-SCIM ID of the record to be deleted.
-SCIM ID of the OAuth 2.0 access token owner.
-This attribute will not be included in the request if the access token was obtained through a Client Credentials grant.
-Application name of the requesting application, retrieved from the OAuth 2.0 access token.
-Always "Delete."
-Always "Any," since the SCIM standard does not include a purpose specification.
-A list of all top-level resource URNs defined by the Data View schema.
+XACML Attribute Attribute Value owner-id SCIM ID of the record to be deleted. actor-id SCIM ID of the OAuth 2.0 access token owner.
+This attribute will not be included

+XACML Attribute Attribute Value in the request if the access token was obtained through a Client Credentials grant. subject-id Application name of the requesting application, retrieved from the OAuth 2.0 access token. action-id Always "Delete." purpose-id Always "Any," since the SCIM standard does not include a purpose specification. resource-id A list of all top-level resource URNs defined by the Data View schema.